yanndupis/OpenMined/README.md

 6. Run the Jupyter Notebook

-#### Extra checks
+#### Extra considerations

-Q: How to know if the Server is running?
+*Check if the Server is running*
-A: It should run on port 5555 and this can be checked by running the following command on CMD with administrator permissions.
+It should run on port 5555 and this can be checked by running the following command on CMD with administrator permissions.
 ```
 netstat -a -b | findstr :5555
 ```